JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/01_visualizations_and_results-checkpoint.md

 # Introduction

 This notebook compares the performance of two methods of computing vorticity, a measure of rotation in ocean currents.
-These currents are caused by waves approaching the coastline, which is marked as white in our simulations.
+These currents are caused by waves approaching the coastline, which is marked as white in my simulations.

-We adapted a novel vorticity computation method called Lagrangian Gradient Regression (LGR; Harms et al. 2023), which computes vorticity by tracking the positions of sensor buoys placed in the water.
-Our goal is to compare these outputs to a more established ocean model called ROMS.
+I adapted a novel vorticity computation method called Lagrangian Gradient Regression (LGR; Harms et al. 2023), which computes vorticity by tracking the positions of sensor buoys placed in the water.
+My goal is to compare these outputs to a more established ocean model called ROMS.

-This notebook will begin with a discussion of our results, supported with visualizations I created to provide clarity.
+This notebook will begin with a discussion of my results, supported with visualizations I created to provide clarity.
 Then, I will give the code for the plots.
 More technical details about how the models function can be found in [notebook 2](https://github.com/JordanRSimons/modeling-vorticity/blob/main/notebooks/02_generate_particle_data.md).

-We will start with the visualizations I created to make the results clear to a broad audience.
-Later parts of the notebook will provide code for the plots, then expand on the technical details of how we computed vorticity and the statistical metrics used in the plots.
+I will start with the visualizations I created to make the results clear to a broad audience.
+Later parts of the notebook will provide code for the plots, then expand on the technical details of how I computed vorticity and the statistical metrics used in the plots.

 # Visualizing Vorticity - Plot Design and Experiment Results